Cyborgscode/Personal-Voice-Assistent/README.md

 **Because of it, this feature is disabled by default.
 It will violate our privacy for sure!**

-To not send more nonsense from the STS as necessary, you need at least four words in your sentence to trigger chatgpt support.
+To not send more nonsense from the STS as necessary, you need at least four words in your sentence to trigger chatgpt support in freetalk-mode.
 This is due to the-ghost-words-problem with vosk.
-It recognized stuff, noone said out of white noise.
+It recognizes stuff, noone said out of white noise.

 "ai.py" is included under the MIT license : https://github.com/reorx/ai.py/blob/master/LICENSE

 ### Steps:

-start ai.py and follow instructiontions to add your OpenAI API key to ai.py's config.
+start ai.py and follow instructions to add your OpenAI API key to ai.py's config.
 Enable chatgpt support in a local userbased config file, and restart PVA.

-What you can expect: *BETA*
+What you can expect:

 Shitload of FUN with misunderstanding STT software (vosk) in conjunction with sometimes unhelpfull, but entertaining answeres to stuff, noone had said ;)

-TBH: the usability of this is limited.
+TBH: the usability of freetalk-mode is limited.
 If your super hard to yourself and do only talk in front of your pc, if you have a question, it can be helpful.
 If you comment your daily life in front of your pc, you will get useless feedback.
-That's mainly, as you need an AI system to decide if what you just said, makes sense at all and should be sent to ChatGPT ;) As a solution to this problem, I added a workmode option:
+That's mainly, as you need an AI system to decide if what you just said, makes sense at all and should be sent to ChatGPT ;) As a solution to this problem, a workmode option has been added :

 ### Modes

 - "freetalk"  talk to your pva as you would do to a human.
-No configured reaction a been triggered and the text has a minimum of 4 words required to be recognized as a worthy sentence to be send.
+Condition: no configured reaction has been triggered and the text has a minimum of 4 words required to be recognized as a worthy sentence to be send.
 - "keyword"   set a keyword to react on and use it to address chatgpt
-- "gapfiller" this mode reacts to the main pva keyword, but only, if no internal or external command was found and nothing reacted to your command.
+- "gapfiller" this mode reacts to the main pva keyword, but only, if no internal or external command was found and no other subcomponent i.e. a plugin , reacted to your command.

 Now you can decide how hard it shall be to use ChatGPT in your environment.
 See the default ChatGPT config for details.